 Rava Poori / Sooji /Rava Puri

 Earlier, Poori made with Maida was common, but with all new health concepts, whole wheat flour has replaced plain flour in most menus.
+Still for making Papdis, and chaats, Maida is used.
 I have started making whole wheat Naan, whole wheat Pizza and have begun experimenting with whole wheat cakes.
 The result is refreshing and delightful and guilt free indulgence.
 Rava poori is a perfect breakfast for lazy days; it is easy to prepare and goes well with Aloo bhaji, Aloo Gobi Masala, Chana, Vegetable stew or any other spicy curries.

 Since Breakfast is the most important meal of the day, I always try to make it interesting and fascinating for my kids.
 Dosa Pizza, Irachi Puttu, Soft Matta Ari Puttu, Idiyappam with sweet coconut filling, heart shaped Appam, soft mini Idlis, Poori, Bhature all are loved by kids, so I try to make variety stuff to keep them captivated and filled.
 Your kids would love this Rava Poori, as it is crispier yet soft and not chewy.
 It does not absorb oil as well.
 To make wonderful puffy pooris, knead it well and tight.
 When you roll it out, make sure the thickness is even and while frying, the oil should be hot.
 Follow the tips below, to make soft and puffy Rava Pooris.
 Enjoy!